 - an infused/injectable medication and the service to administer that medication, - a device and the procedure related to implanting the device, - a sleep study and the interpretation of the study, - the placement of a drainage tube and the radiological guidance, - Hyperbaric oxygen under pressure and the physician supervision.

 IV.
-Mis-information
+Change in Information or Mis-information